← Back to Blog·Mar 16, 2026·10 min read

 A surprising number of GA4 installations have silent configuration errors.
 Here's how to make sure yours is working correctly:

-1. Real-Time report: In GA4, go to Reports → Real-Time.
-Visit your website in another tab — you should see an active user appear within 30 seconds.
+Go to<strong>Reports → Real-Time</strong>in GA4.
+Visit your site in another tab — an active user should appear within 30 seconds.

-3. Browser DevTools: Open DevTools (F12), go to the Network tab, and filter for “collect”.
-You should see requests going to google-analytics.com/g/collect.
+Open DevTools (F12), go to the<strong>Network</strong>tab, and filter for “collect”.
+You should see requests to<code>google-analytics.com/g/collect</code>.

 Step 4: Essential First Configurations

-Once data is flowing, configure these settings right away to avoid data quality issues later:
+Once data is flowing, configure these settings right away to avoid data quality issues later.

-2. Click Define internal traffic
+Filter internal traffic

 Enable Enhanced Measurement